QwerMike/snippet-sharing/README.md

 ## Storage

-TBD: Add model, json sample

-For storage we use Firebase Realtime Database, which:
+As storage we use Firebase Realtime Database, which:
 * is cloud-hosted;
 * NoSQL;
 * always up-to-date, as data is synced across all clients in realtime;
 * remains available even if the app goes offline;
 * is available from client devices - can be accessed directly from a mobile device or web browser;
-* has data validation through the Firebase Realtime Database Security Rules on r/w operations;
+* has data validation through the Firebase Realtime Database Security Rules on r/w operations.
-* scales across multiple database instances.

 We store snippets, which have:
 * data - text or code, which cannot be empty;